msolorio/workout_app/README.md

 <br>

 Decoupled the GraphQL API layer from data fetching layer allowing for easy repurposing of components.
-GraphQL could be switched out for a REST API, or the Prisma / Postgres model could be switched out to accomodate a different database.
+GraphQL could be switched out for a REST API, or the Prisma / Postgres model could be switched to accomodate a different database.

 #### Code Example
-Below shows the resolver and model layer for creating a workout.
+Shown is the resolver and model layer for creating a workout.

 **Note:** In the model, closure is used to wrap the model method and grant it error handling with `createHandledQuery`.